This page may contain affiliate links. Regardless, only products and services I trust are recommended.

 When I started this blog, social media was in it's earlier days, so I was pretty dependent on the search engines picking up my content to get any traffic.
 But now social media makes up a large portion of the traffic I receive, and I'm no longer dependent on just search engines for getting people here.

 Don't waste time — as soon as your blog is online, create a Facebook, Twitter, and Pinterest account for it and start using them.
 Every time you write a post, share it across those networks!
 Just like traffic to your blog, building up a following on those sites can take time, but it's worth the effort if you're serious about blogging professionally.

 You also need to set up a newsletter as soon as possible, put an opt-in form somewhere on your site, and start collecting the emails of people who have visited your blog.
 Emailing them at least once a week is the best way to get them to come back!
 I use ConvertKit for my newsletter service, but you can go the free route if you'd like and use MailChimp.

-For more ideas on getting blog traffic, read my post — 8 Ways to Get Traffic To Your Blog and you may also want to download my eBook that explains how I get 150K pageviews per month just from Pinterest alone.
+For more ideas on getting blog traffic, read my post — 8 Ways to Get Traffic To Your Blog.

 Check Your Stats Regularly

 Speaking of traffic, you'll need to keep tabs on it so you'll know how many people are actually visiting your site.
 I use Statcounter and Google Analytics for this, but you don't have to use both.
 Google Analytics is the most recommended option and I use it for more detailed stat-tracking, but I like Statcounter a lot because it's so easy to read.
 Statcounter tends to be my go-to for “at a glance” stat checking throughout the day.